bnwp/bnwp.github.io/README.md

-# aishikrehman.github.io
+# connect.bnwp.org
-Personal website made by Hugo Static Site Generator hosted on Github
+A website made by Hugo Static Site Generator hosted on Github